BruceWangTRT/BruceWangTRT.github.io/_posts/2020-01-27-python-logging-01-concepts.md

 The standard library includes quite a few handler types (see [Useful Handlers](https://docs.python.org/3/howto/logging.html#useful-handlers))

+Read more on Handler [here](https://docs.python.org/3/library/logging.html#handler-objects).

 # filter

 Filters can be used by handlers and loggers for more sophisticated filtering than is provided by levels.

-See details below.
+Each filter is passed an instance of LogRecord and returns zero for no, nonzero for yes.
+Any instance which has a `filter()` method that takes one positional argument can be a filter.

+Although filters are used primarily to filter records based on more sophisticated criteria than levels, they get to see every record which is processed by the handler or logger they’re attached to: this can be useful if you want to do things like counting how many records were processed by a particular logger or handler, or even in-place modifing the LogRecord being processed.
+Obviously changing the LogRecord needs to be done with some care, but it does allow the injection of contextual information into logs.

+Read more on Filter [here](https://docs.python.org/3/library/logging.html#filter-objects).

 # formatter